poppyjones/AutoTub/README.md

 - Click the icon marked test.
 An window should open with a success message
   - if this does not happen, call me
 - Finally you can delete the test icon

+## Notes & WIP

+- It seems to take roughly 30 mins to raise the temperature of the tub by a degree
+- The temperatures vary by roughly a degree minute to minute
+  - this may be due to the current placement of the censor and my be improved once it is placed in the heating element
+- Consider remote interface.